Tag Archives: Filipino Films

 makarating-2

-Cielo’s journey is a way for her to alleviate her pain and to find the answers to the many whys of her failed relationship.
-Cielo for all her strength is only human though.
-She’s in the process of grieving and trying to decipher what her next move would be.
+Cielo’s journey is a way for her to alleviate her pain and find the answers to the many whys of her failed relationship.
+Cielo, for all her strength, is only human, though.
+She’s in the process of grieving and trying to decipher what her next move will be.
 Her journey to finding the postcard sender, M, is her journey to finding herself again.
-Some of us call it soul searching but more than anything else, I’d like to think that it’s finding a reason to live again.
-The places she’s been to, I’d like to think, made her realize that there’s so much more to life.
+Some of us call it soul-searching, but more than anything else, I’d like to think that it’s finding a reason to live again.
+The places she’s been to, I’d like to think, have made her realize that there’s so much more to life.

 The storyline, however, felt a bit disjointed for me.
-It’s like I’m watching a movie within a movie, rather it felt like watching two films altogether.
-The connection between the first and the latter part of the film was startlingly obvious but it felt forced.
-Good thing, the kid who played Sol (Teri Malvar) is an absolute joy to watch!
-When the spotlight was focused on her, ‘girl just kick some ass like no other.
+It’s like I’m watching a movie within a movie; rather, it felt like watching two films altogether.
+The connection between the first and latter parts of the film was startlingly obvious, but it felt forced.
+Good thing the kid who played Sol (Teri Malvar) is an absolute joy to watch!
+When the spotlight was focused on her, ‘girl, just kick some ass like no other.

 makarating-4

-I have to be honest though.
+I have to be honest, though.
 I actually enjoyed the latter part of the film more.
-The beginning which I find a bit mechanical was too reminiscent of ‘That Thing Called Tadhana.’
-The dialogue were a bit off and Paul’s character was unnecessary in my opinion.
+The beginning, which I find a bit mechanical, was too reminiscent of ‘That Thing Called Tadhana.’
+The dialogue was a bit off, and Paul’s character was unnecessary in my opinion.
 The short affair involving Manuel (JC Santos) was a rather welcome distraction from the bleak narrative of the first half of the film.
-The parallelism of their scenes in connection to M at the latter part was just too clever!
-I just loved how so apt it was.
-I’m not sure if it’s just me who thought of it but if you think about it, there’s a rather eerie similarity.
+The parallelism of their scenes in connection to M in the latter part was just too clever!
+I just loved how apt it was.
+I’m not sure if it’s just me who thought of it, but if you think about it, there’s a rather eerie similarity.

 makarating-3

 Overall, this film was able to deliver a solid ending.
-The story may or may not work with many but there’s a chance for it to have a sequel.
-I’d love for it to have a sequel!
+The story may or may not work for many, but I’d love for it to have a sequel!
 I want a storyline with more of Paul in it.
-Maybe, I’m just not giving him a chance.
-The story could be everybody’s story who struggle not only with their love life but simply every day and are looking for an escape.
-The film won’t fix your problems but it will inspire you to go out there.
-Have the courage to search for what you’re looking for and as corny as it may sound, you have to remember that you only live once…
+Maybe I’m just not giving him a chance.
+The story could be everybody’s story about struggling not only with their love life but also with our daily struggles while looking for an escape.
+The film won’t fix your problems, but it will inspire you to go out there.
+Have the courage to search for what you’re looking for, and as corny as it may sound, you have to remember that you only live once.

 Cast: Alessandra de Rossi, Teri Malvar, JC Santos, Pepe Herrera